In This Article

-According to various studies, homeowners spend around 2.5 to 3 hours in the kitchen and it is one of the most frequented rooms at home.
-Kitchen drawers, pull-outs, doors and cabinets are each opened approximately 8 times a day.
-The refrigerator alone is opened 30 times.
-Often thought to be the cleanest, it tends to be the most germ-ridden space in a home.
+According to various studies, homeowners spend around two to three hours a day in the kitchen and it is one of the most frequented rooms at home.
+Kitchen drawers, pull-outs, doors and cabinets are each opened about eight times a day.
+The refrigerator alone is opened 30 times!
+Often trusted to be the cleanest space in the house, the kitchen is actually the most germ-ridden one.
 When it comes to injury-prone areas, it bags the second spot, right after bathrooms.
-And that’s why it is very important to have well-designed modular kitchens.
+And therefore, it is very important to have well-designed, highly functional modular kitchens.

-This guide — filled with the knowledge our experts have gathered after designing 15,000+ Indian kitchens — will take you through the entire journey of how a kitchen is planned.
+This modular kitchen planning and designing guide — filled with the knowledge our experts have gathered by designing 15,000+ Indian kitchens — will help you understand how to make a modular kitchen.
 From layouts to the various components of modular kitchens, we have covered everything you need to know to truly understand kitchen design.

-Like all workspaces, modular kitchens require an optimum layout to help you complete your chores easily.
-This makes kitchen layouts your starting point and the prime factor influencing the efficiency of your kitchen.
-Let us show you some common layouts that can be spotted in Indian homes and how each of them can be made more functional.
+Like all efficient workplaces, modular kitchens require clever designs that benefit you by reducing your efforts and supporting your workflow.
+Hence, this makes the kitchen layout your starting point and the prime factor influencing the efficiency of your kitchen.
+Let us show you some common layouts that can be spotted in Indian homes and also how each of them can be made more functional.

-Also known as one-wall kitchens, straight line modular kitchens are perfect for compact spaces.
-As the name suggests, it occupies only one wall and consists of a linear counter with wall and base cabinets.
+Also known as one-wall kitchens, straight modular kitchens are perfect for compact spaces.
+As the name suggests, this kind of kitchen layout occupies only one wall and consists of a linear counter with top and base cabinets.

 Ideal for: Small, nuclear families with limited requirements.

-Expert recommendation: We recommend not having a counter length of over 10-12 feet as it might make moving around a bit tiresome.
+Expert recommendation: We recommend not exceeding 12 feet for the counter length since it might make movement a bit tiresome in this kitchen layout plan.

 - Everything lies within easy reach